AlexDHuynh27/ThreeTrios/src/cs3500/threetrios/README.txt

 Players - Represents a Player playing the game

-    Hand - The List<ThreeTriosCard> that represents the cards the Player can play to the Grid
+    Hand - The List<ThreeTriosCard> that represents the cards the Player can play to the Grid.
+    The hand is drawn for each player at the beginning of the game.

     CardColor - Red or Blue.
 Represents the two sides of the game.